Tight Underwear Is Not Healthy – Here’s Why

 For Men:

-Wearing tight underwear is not recommended for men who hope to father children.
+It is not advised for men who want to have children to wear tight underwear.
 Constrictive briefs elevate scrotal temperature and interfere with sperm viability.
 Body heat stability is crucial for sperm health — and choosing looser underwear, such as cotton boxers, helps maintain it.

 Health Effects of Tight Underwear in Men and Women